sjlewis25/Business-Automation-System/README.md

-# Business Automation System (3-tier Architecture)
+# Business Automation System (AWS 3-Tier Architecture)

-This project sets up secure, production-ready cloud infrastructure for a small business app using Terraform and AWS.
-It provisions the full backend environment needed to run a Python/Flask application backed by a MySQL database.
+## Project Description

+The Business Automation System is a cloud-based infrastructure project built to support a small-to-medium business backend.
+It provisions a secure, modular, and production-ready 3-tier architecture using AWS and Terraform.
+The system hosts a Python/Flask application with a MySQL database and includes CI/CD, Secrets Management, centralized logging, and monitoring.

-## What Problem Does It Solve?
+## What Does It Do?

+- Provisions AWS infrastructure using Terraform (VPC, EC2, RDS, Security Groups)
+- Deploys a Flask application on an EC2 instance using a remote deploy script
+- Secures and retrieves credentials from AWS Secrets Manager
+- Uses GitHub Actions for CI/CD automation
+- Enables monitoring through AWS CloudWatch Agent
+- Stores Terraform remote state in S3 with DynamoDB state locking

+## Why Is It Useful?

-Most small businesses don't have reliable infrastructure to host their internal tools or services.
-This project solves that by providing:
+Most small businesses lack the resources to implement secure, scalable infrastructure.
+This project demonstrates how to:

-- A secure VPC with public/private subnet isolation
-- An EC2 instance to host the web app
-- A private RDS MySQL database
-- Security groups to control access
-- Remote backend support for collaboration and version control

-The infrastructure is fully automated, modular, and ready to use in real-world scenarios.
+- Deploy real-world cloud infrastructure using infrastructure-as-code
+- Secure workloads using IAM, private subnets, and least-privilege access
+- Automate deployments using CI/CD best practices
+- Monitor logs and system health using built-in AWS tools It serves as both a production-ready baseline and a learning tool for cloud engineers.

 ## Tech Stack

-- **Terraform** for Infrastructure as Code
-- **AWS VPC** with public and private subnets
-- **AWS EC2** instance running a Python/Flask web application
-- **AWS RDS** (MySQL) for persistent database storage in private subnets
-- **AWS Application Load Balancer** for routing traffic to EC2
-- **AWS S3** for remote state storage
-- **AWS DynamoDB** for Terraform state locking
-- **Security Groups** for SSH, HTTP, and MySQL access control
+- **Infrastructure**: Terraform (IaC), AWS (VPC, EC2, RDS, S3, IAM, CloudWatch)
+- **Application Layer**: Python, Flask, Gunicorn
+- **Database**: Amazon RDS (MySQL)
+- **Secrets Management**: AWS Secrets Manager
+- **Logging & Monitoring**: AWS CloudWatch
+- **CI/CD**: GitHub Actions

 ## File Structure